-First payment will be due 2 weeks from the date of acceptance or the first day the child starts.
+First payment will be due 2 weeks from the date of acceptance or the first day the child starts, if it is sooner than the 2 weeks.

 If a space becomes available for an infant between birth and the date the space is needed (up to six weeks), the parent may accept the space and pay for it until the child is actually enrolled, or turn down the space and remain on the waiting list until a space becomes available after the child is old enough to enroll in the CYS program.